 But, also, what a sweet graduation present — the ultimate 1980’s mixed tape, a kind of love letter reinvented for the digital age, “Here is a playlist of your childhood.
 Remember your favorite song we listened to over and over on the way to the beach when you were 7?”

-3. End of School-Year or Birthday Interview and Video
+3. Do an End of School-Year or Birthday Interview and Video

 What is your child’s favorite book?
 Color?
 Toy?
 Food?
 What do they most look forward too?
 How do they write their name?
 What does their family-portrait look like?